tdmuftuoglu/HydroSoil-AI/README.md

 Infiltration Global (SWIG) database, with an evaluation design that respects the hierarchical structure of the compilation.

-This repository contains the complete analysis pipeline, the figures and tables it produces, and a deployable four-input screening model with prediction intervals.
+This repository contains the complete analysis notebook, the input database, and every table, figure and model artefact reported in the accompanying manuscript.

 ---